Dartmouth Mall: History

-The Mall Today
+The mall today

 In early 2000 the mall went through a dynamic change including new entrances, signage and full interior demolition, and renovation.
 Although the original layout of the mall did not change, a food court was added.
 The theaters have been expanded to 12 screens, and are operated by AMC.
 Outside the mall proper, the parking lot features two restaurants (Olive Garden and Taco Bell); the Olive Garden was built on the former site of a Goodyear repair shop, which has since moved into the adjacent Dartmouth Towne Center.

 In January 2019, it was announced that Sears would be closing in the fall.
 On June 19, 2019, it was announced that Burlington would be replacing Sears.
-In Spring 2020, Burlington opened.
+In spring 2020, Burlington opened.

 On January 7, 2021, Aldi announced that it would be joining the complex during the fourth quarter of 2021.